V-RB/canton-dev-fund/performance-linked-asset-finance-reference-stack.md

 - machine-triggered servicing and settlement
 - operationally informed asset underwriting and monitoring
 - financing logic tied to trusted external data
+- future machine-mediated and agent-coordinated financial workflows driven by trusted external activity

+Beyond the initial industrial asset-finance use case, this reference pattern is relevant to an emerging class of workflows in which verified machine behavior and autonomous system activity can drive financial actions.
+As industrial systems become more software-defined and increasingly coordinated by autonomous agents, the ability to connect trusted operational truth to private, institutionally suitable financial workflows becomes more strategically important.
+This gives Canton a pathway into machine-mediated financial infrastructure, not just static asset-finance processes.

 Rather than positioning Canton as a generic integration target for a proprietary product, this proposal treats Canton as the financial workflow and settlement layer in a reusable reference architecture that can be extended to multiple asset-finance and real-world financing use cases.